safenetwork/tutorials.safedev.org/website-with-comments/enable-comments.md

 # Enable comments

-You can enable comments on your webpage by clicking on the `Enable Comments` button.
+You can enable comments for the current page by clicking on the `Enable Comments` button (only the website owner can see this button).
 This ensures that the website owner becomes the owner of the `AppendableData` used to hold the comments.

 #### Contents